-The King County Solid Waste (KCSW)-funded Vashon Organic Recycling Facility Feasibility Study began this April 2020.
-The study will take about four months to complete.
+The King County Solid Waste (KCSW)-funded Vashon Organic Recycling Facility Feasibility Study began April 2020.
+The study was supposed to take about four months to complete, but then Covid happened.
 ZWV volunteers will be helping KCSW with community outreach and assisting the contractor, HDR, in compiling selected organics feedstock data.

 At this point we are only looking at the feasibility, that is the potential, of locating a small scale, community compost facility on our island community.
 We know Vashon has an abundance of organic material that could be composted to build the soils in our farms and gardens.
 What’s the best way to make this happen?
 The study will recognize and start to answer basic questions like:

 - What feedstocks are available to work with?